COVID-19 Citywide Public Information & Alerts

 Together We Are Stronger

 While one in five people in the U.S. will experience a mental illness during their lifetime, right now, we are all facing unique challenges that are impacting our mental health.
 Sheltering in place, social isolation, loss of income, or a job, are the devastating fallout and effects from an already uncertain and anxiety-filled time since the COVID-19 pandemic began.
 For more information about Mental Health Awareness Resources and Tools click here.
-The SFFD is happy to announce the launching of our new SF Fire Wellness application!

 - Fire Safety

 - Responsible Medication Disposable

 Dial 2-1-1 to get connected to a specialist for personalized assistance for information and referrals for all health and human services (basic needs and support services) in San Francisco.
 Free, Confidential, 24/7.
 Available in multiple languages.